 In 1983 Jarrett made a rare foray into Chicago politics.
 In that year Congressman Harold Washington made a bid to become the first African American mayor of Chicago.
 When support for Washington wavered and he considered dropping out of the race, Jarrett organized a group of black political leaders and activists who successfully persuaded Washington to continue his campaign.
 Jarrett and the other leaders organized a voter registration campaign which they believed would help Washington’s chances.
 Washington won the mayoral race and many observers credit the victory to the efforts of Jarrett and the other people he persuaded to back Washington.

 Jarrett received numerous awards and honors in his lifetime including induction into the National Literary Hall of Fame in 1999.
+He was also a member of Sigma Pi Phi fraternity.
 Vernon Jarrett died of cancer in Chicago at the age of 86 on May 23, 2004.